GuruMedi7ation/palvelinten_hallinta/daemon.md

 Oh boy, there is an example **index.html** in there.
 Let's replace it!
 I'll leverage ChatGPT to save some time and I'll ask it to create us a simple index.html to test our site.
 We proceed to drop our new **index.html** at **/var/www/html/**

-Let's kick the daemon with **sudo systemctl restart apache2**
+Let's kick the daemon with cmd **sudo systemctl restart apache2**

 Next, we get our own IP with cmd **hostname -i** to have an address to visit with Lynx

-And since we don't have Lynx installed, we'll do so with **apt-get install lynx**
+And since we don't have Lynx installed, we'll do so with cmd **apt-get install lynx**

 Let's view our website by visiting with it Lynx!
 We cmd **lynx 127.0.2.1/index.html** and cross our fingers...
 ![top_secret_fail](https://github.com/user-attachments/assets/538b2e3f-0b87-417f-85f0-dfc8b9f98e7d)